mnot/I-D/dnsop-onion-tld/draft.md

 different security properties, and also being only available through software that is aware of onion addresses.

-2. Application Software: Applications SHOULD recognize .onion names as special by either accessing them directly, or using a proxy (e.g., SOCKS
-{{RFC1928}}) to do so.
-Applications that are not able or configured to do so SHOULD generate an error upon use of .onion, and SHOULD NOT perform a DNS lookup.
+2. Application Software: Applications that implement the Tor protocol MUST recognize .onion names as special by either accessing them directly, or using a proxy (e.g., SOCKS {{RFC1928}}) to do so.
+Applications that do not implement the Tor protocol SHOULD generate an error upon the use of .onion, and SHOULD NOT perform a DNS lookup.

-3. Name Resolution APIs and Libraries: Resolvers SHOULD either respond to requests for .onion names by resolving them (see {{tor-rendezvous}}) or by responding with NXDOMAIN.
+3. Name Resolution APIs and Libraries: Resolvers that implement the Tor protocol MUST either respond to requests for .onion names by resolving them (see {{tor-rendezvous}}) or by responding with NXDOMAIN.
+Other resolvers SHOULD respond with NXDOMAIN.

 4. Caching DNS Servers: Caching servers SHOULD NOT attempt to look up records for .onion names.
 They SHOULD generate NXDOMAIN for all such queries.